CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 # 6 - Writing Data

 In this chapter we'll move on to our next new feature.
 We'll follow the process of outside-in TDD once again, with an outer and inner red-green-refactor loop.
-We'll also see some of the situations that come up when testing forms and when saving data to an API.
+We'll also see how to tackle some of the unique challenges that arise when testing forms and when saving data to an API.

-Our next story in Trello is "Add Restaurants"; drag it to "In Progress".
+This work is represented by the next story in Trello, "Add Restaurants".
+Drag it to "In Progress".

+When we did the "Load Restaurants" story we saved the edge cases for a separate story, as a way to take smaller steps.
+Now that we have some practice with these techniques, we'll handle both the main functionality and edge cases under the same story.

-## End-to-End Test
+## Main Functionality

 Create a new branch for this story: